Mohamedaliabdikarim/quiz-game/README.md

 - HTML
 - CSS
 - JavaScript

-# Contributing
-If you'd like to contribute to this project, feel free to submit a pull request.

 # Features
 This app has five buttons: a 'Start' button to initiate, an 'Answer' button to submit your response, a 'Next' button to proceed to the next question, a 'Home' button to return to the home screen if desired, and finally a 'Play Again' button to restart the quiz.